-Some solvents are listed as human carcinogens or "reasonably anticipated to be human carcinogens" in the Twelfth Report on Carcinogens published by the National Toxicology Program and can cause cancer.
+Some solvents are listed as human carcinogens or "reasonably anticipated to be human carcinogens" in the Thirteenth Report on Carcinogens published by the National Toxicology Program and can cause cancer.
 Benzene is a human carcinogen.
 Solvents anticipated to be human carcinogens include carbon tetrachloride, chloroform, 1,4-dioxane, perchloroethylene, styrene, and trichloroethylene.

 Exposure to glycol ethers may cause damage to a developing fetus and low fertility in men.

 Regular exposure to solvents can cause memory and hearing loss, mental illness, depression, fatigue, confusion, dizziness, feeling drunk or "high," lack of coordination, headache, nausea, stomach pains, skin rashes, cracking or bleeding skin, and irritated eyes, nose, and throat.
 Exposure to solvent vapors can cause hoarseness, coughing, lung congestion, chest tightness, and shortness of breath.